Schoeffler-Lab/3DPDB_cluster_pipeline/README.md

 # 3DPDB_cluster_pipeline

 Description of Pipeline:
-This pipeline contains a set of scripts that will assist users to created threaded structural models and analyze the proximity of particular amino acids to a designated ligand.
+This pipeline contains a set of scripts that will assist users to created threaded structural models and analyze the proximity of particular amino acids to a designated ligand.It displays distances as a histogram, with a set of distances for each model input.

 Contents of this repository:
 1) Alignment file formatting script